Training structure

 - Hans Kelsen, Théorie pure du droit, trad.
 Ch.
 Eisenmann, 2nd ed. (reed.
 LGDJ-Bruylant, 1999)

-- Eric Millard and Olivier Jouanjan (eds.), Les théories réalistes du droit, Presses Universitaires de Strasbourg, 2000.
+- Eric Millard and Olivier Jouanjan (under the direction of), Les théories réalistes du droit, Presses Universitaires de Strasbourg, 2000.

 - Jean-Cassien Billier and Aglaé Maryioli, Histoire de la philosophie du droit, Armand Colin, 2001